 Mediating Democracy in El Alto: The Politics of Alternative Dispute Resolution in Bolivia [ project summary ]

-This project examines the proliferation of foreign-funded “Alternative Dispute Resolution” (ADR) programs in the city of El Alto, Bolivia in the wake of a massive 2003 uprising.
-Many of the ADR programs currently offered in El Alto provide residents pro-bono legal aid while stressing mediation as a more satisfying alternative to the formal legal system.
+This ethnographic research project examines the proliferation of foreign-funded “Alternative Dispute Resolution” (ADR) programs in the city of El Alto, Bolivia, in the wake of a 2003 uprising led by rural and urban poor Bolivians.
+Many of the ADR programs currently offered in El Alto provide residents with pro-bono legal aid while stressing mediation as a more satisfying alternative to the formal legal system.
 ADR programs have sought to change the ways Alteños deal with conflict in their everyday lives, as well as their engagement with social organizations such as trade unions and neighborhood associations.
 Anthropologists of development have analyzed the processes through which aid programs like those offered in El Alto are rendered apolitical.
-However since 2008, ADR and accompanying democracy assistance programs have become the flashpoint of a national debate over who sets the terms of democracy in Bolivia.
-My project examines the processes through which nominally apolitical ADR programs are re-invested with political meaning, and with what consequences.
-Over 12 months of ethnographic fieldwork, I will: (1) document how dispute resolution programs aspire to shape the ways that Alteños engage with conflict in their homes, and in El Alto’s many social organizations, and examine whether and how conflict resolution programs depoliticize larger social problems; (2) map how state agents, trained staff, and volunteers critique, appropriate, and transform mediation paradigms and practices, and elucidate how technocratic interventions are re-inscribed as politically salient; Finally, I will (3) examine how ordinary Alteños reject or incorporate ADR practices into their everyday lives, and consider what these practices reveal about the interplay between ADR models and other forces shaping people’s political subjectivity.
-In doing so, I will illuminate how participation in mediation programs influences the ways people think about themselves and behave as political actors, and produces new forms of power and political engagement.
+However, since 2008, conflict resolution programs have become entangled in a much larger national debate over who sets the terms of democracy in Bolivia and how justice will be defined.
+My project examines the processes through which nominally apolitical ADR programs are re-invested with political meaning.
+Specifically, this research seeks to understand what kinds of political practices ADR engenders or inhibits, and with what consequences.
+Through in-depth and semi-structured interviews, archival research, and document analysis, this research will reconstruct the history of Bolivian engagements with ADR-like initiatives and probe the stated aims and contested meaning of conflict resolution programs in the country.
+To examine this system in practice, the bulk of this research will be dedicated to extensive participant observation in El Alto-based mediation centers and in civic education and mediation workshops aimed at the general public.

 - Joanna K. Elrick